 When I got to the opened door, I broke out into a wide smile (I wanted to laugh so badly- this was too cute).
 There stood 3 old kindly looking ladies.
 They absolutely looked like somebody’s “gra-maw”.

-They were walking through the neighborhood inviting people to their church, and they were Mormon to boot.
+They were walking through the neighborhood inviting people to their church, and they were Mormons to boot.

 They were a little stout, large bellies, breast at their waistline, grey hair and glasses.
 Typical Grannies indeed.